enerqi/sublime-blog/content/blog/hashing-utility/index.md

 So for a 915MB input file the python program was running just the sha2-256 hash in ~3 seconds.
 The rust program was doing the same in ~6 seconds.
 Yeah, twice as slow and I double checked that the time was being spent in the library hashing function.
-Just goes to show that Python maybe very slow interpreted language by most benchmarks, but a lot of the time Python is used as a scripting language for native code, i.e. C/C++/Rust libraries.
+Just goes to show that Python maybe a very slow interpreted language by most benchmarks, but a lot of the time Python is used as a scripting language for native code, i.e. C/C++/Rust libraries.
 In this case the hashlib implementation in the Python standard library is clearly better optimized than the third party rust libraries.